erkkimon/elementary-os-kiosk-description/README.md

 # Setting up the hardware

 In the repository there are ready-made scripts for setting up certain hardware, such as BCM4311 wireless adapter.
 The hardware-related scripts are located in *tools* folder.
 Just run the script, but remember that they don't ask you much &ndash; they just get the stuff done, and you run them at your own risk.
 So make sure you have read the scripts before running them.

+# Frequently Asked Questions

+**What to do?
+"E: Unable to lock the administration directory (var/lib/dpkg/), is another process using it?"**

+Don't panic.
+Probably your system is just automatically updating the package list.
+This happens usually at the first boot of the system, if the setup script is being run very soon after the system has got itself up.
+Just wait a few minutes and try again, then it should work.